 Examples of Sexual Harassment

 Sexual harassment can occur in a variety of situations.
-These are examples of sexual harassment, not intended to be a
+These are examples of sexual harassment, not intended to be all inclusive.

 Actual or attempted rape or sexual assault.